-Is thepurchase of storage service at market-based rates by Enbridge Gas from Enbridge Gas for in-franchise customers appropriate?
+Is the procurement process for purchase of storage service at market-based rates by Enbridge Gas from Enbridge Gas for in-franchise customers appropriate?
 (Disputed: Enbridge Gas proposed to add the additional words, intervenors did not agree)

+Is the proposal to add 10 PJ of market-based storage at a cost not currently included in the 2024 Test Year gas cost forecast appropriate?

 Is the allocation of capital assets and costs between utility and non-utility (unregulated) storage operations appropriate?

-Is the proposal to add 10 PJ of market-based storage at a cost not currently included in the 2024 Test Year gas cost forecast appropriate?

-(Agreed to move this issue down) (Agreed to remove issue 38) (Agreed to new issue)
+(Agreed to move this issue down)

+38) Is the proposed harmonized unregulated storage allocation appropriate?
+(Agreed to remove issue 38)

+How should the determinations made for the Phase 2 Storage issues be addressed and implemented, including any required changes to 2024 costs and revenues, the Gas Supply Plan and gas supply deferral and variance accounts?
+(Agreed to new issue)

-Energy Transition (Agreed to change in heading and addition of a footnote)
+Technology Fund & Voluntary RNG Program (Agreed to change in heading and addition of a footnote)

-Is the proposal for an Energy Transition Technology Fund and associated rate rider appropriate?
+Are the specific proposed parameters for an Energy Transition Technology Fund and associated rate rider appropriate?
 (Agreed to change)

-Is the proposal to amend the Voluntary RNG Program, and to procure low-carbon energy as part of the gas supply commodity portfolio, appropriate?
+Are the specific proposals to amend the Voluntary RNG Program and to procure low-carbon energy as part of the gas supply commodity portfolio, appropriate?
 (Agreed to change)

 Harmonized Rate Classes